 Another way to maximize your window of opportunity is to find out the fiscal year-end for the hospitals you are targeting.

 Start by looking up hospitals on GuideStar, a site that provides up-to-date information, including revenue and expense data for the current year, balance sheet data for up to five years, contact information, and a full listing of board members.
 If you miss a prospect’s normal cycle for procurement of new products or services, keep them in your sales opportunity pipeline but shift focus to someone else in your sales process.

 What is the Hospital Procurement Process?

 The World Health Organization’s Procurement Resource Guide summarizes published health technology procurement guidelines and best practices for users “in a procurement division or hospital management of a national or regional government health service body.”
 In this document, the WHO outlines the following steps of the standard procurement process:

 - Planning and Needs Assessment

 For medical device manufacturers, pharmaceutical companies, and other businesses looking to land their first big hospital contract, the focus needs to be on steps one through three.
 Although sales cycles and procurement steps vary considerably (see example hospital purchasing guides at the end of this article) the WHO model is a good place to start if you are new to hospital sales.

-Be a Better Hospital Vendor
+Be a Better Vendor to Hospitals and Healthcare Providers